On the origin of counterrotating stellar disks in TNG50. I: Introduction

-In this work we focus on the search, characterization and analysis of counter-rotating stellar disks (CRDs, hereafter) in central Milky Way (MW) type galaxies ($M_{\rm tot} \approx 10^{12} M_\odot$) in TNG50 from the IllustrisTNG suite of cosmological hydrodynamical simulations.
-We aim to determine how common CRDs are in MW-type galaxies, as well as what are the dominant CRD formation mechanisms.
+In this work we focus on the search, characterization, and analysis of CRDs in Milky Way (MW)-type galaxies ($M_{\rm tot} \approx 10^{12} M_\odot$) in TNG50 from the IllustrisTNG suite of cosmological hydrodynamical simulations.
+We aim to determine how common CRDs are in MW-type galaxies as well as the dominant CRD formation mechanisms.
 In particular, we aim to confirm past formation channels proposed by observations of CRDs.
 The paper is organized as follows.
-In Section \ref{section:methods} we give an overview of the TNG50 simulation that is used, as well as define our sample of galaxies, and our definition of counterrotation.
-In Section \ref{section:CRD_identification}, an initial characterization of counterrotating components in the galaxies is shown, afterwards, the selection of significant CRDs considered is defined.
+In Section \ref{section:methods} we give an overview of the TNG50 simulation that we used, define our sample of galaxies, and provide our definition of counterrotation.
+In Section \ref{section:CRD_identification}, an initial characterization of counterrotating components in the galaxies is shown, and afterward, the selection of significant CRDs is defined.
 In Section \ref{section:CRDstructuralandassembly}, the structural properties and assembly of the significant CRDs is shown, ending with a classification of the CRDs.
-We analyze the possible formation channels for the CRDs in each classification in Section \ref{section:CRDformation}.
+We present analysis of the possible formation channels for the CRDs in each classification in Section \ref{section:CRDformation}.
 We discuss our results in Section \ref{sec:discussion}.
-Finally, we make a summary of our obtained results and conclude in Section \ref{sec:conclusions}.
+Finally, we provide a summary of our results and conclude in Section \ref{sec:conclusions}.